 As such, the federal government and several states instituted the certification programs that professional legal and court interpreters should pass.
-Interpreters are required to take a certification examination.
-They are also expected to take professional training in interpretation ethics and techniques regularly.
+Interpreters all take a certification examination.
+They also undergo professional training in interpretation ethics and techniques regularly.

 All court interpreters must adhere to the ethical standards imposed by the state and federal courts and other professional organizations they belong to.